etzotzis/Rock_Paper_Scissors-Game/README.md

     Rock_Paper_Scissors_RF.ipynb

 Results:

     Both files are self working and implement the Project's requirements using either CNN (Rock_Paper_Scissors_CNN.ipynb) or Random Forests (Rock_Paper_Scissors_RF.ipynb).

+    "data_dir" should be the path to the folder containing the 3 subfolders (paper, rock and scissors)

     The user can change the following in both code files: x_pixels = 60 # Number of X pixels - Ratio ideally, should be 3/2 (with Y pixels)